unsigend/gitlet/README.md

 - Python 3
 - Debugger

+### Required Library
+- openssh for C SHA1 hash
+- zlib for compress and decompress meta data

 ### Python Testing Dependencies
 - pytest (automatically installed in virtual environment)
   - Used for Python test suite